 Krasinski went on to a supporting role in Cameron Crowe's Aloha (2015) and returned to the director's chair to helm the 2016 dramatic comedy The Hollars.
 He starred in the film alongside Anna Kendrick and Sharlto Copley.
 On the acting front, Krasinski starred in Michael Bay's political drama 13 Hours (2016) with fellow Office alum David Denman.

 In 2018, Krasinski co-wrote, directed and starred in A Quiet Place, opposite his wife, Emily Blunt.
-The horror flick became a huge hit at the box office, grossing a reported $340 million worldwide, leading to the release of a sequel, again directed by Krasinski, in 2020.
-Meanwhile, he voiced the main robot character in the Chinese-American animated flick Next Gen.
+The horror flick grossed a reported $340 million worldwide, leading to the release of a sequel, again directed by Krasinski, in 2020.
+Meanwhile, he voiced the main robot character in the 2018 Chinese-American animated flick Next Gen.

 Wife and Kids